ROCm/rocSOLVER/docs/userguide/memory.rst

 functions.
 If this scheme is in use, the function ``rocblas_is_managing_device_memory`` will return ``true``.
 In order to re-enable this scheme if it is not in use, a ``nullptr`` or zero size can be passed to the helper functions ``rocblas_set_device_memory_size`` or ``rocblas_set_workspace``.
-For more details on these rocBLAS APIs, see `Device Memory Allocation Functions in rocBLAS`_.
+For more details on these rocBLAS APIs, see
+`Device Memory Allocation Functions in rocBLAS <https://rocm.docs.amd.com/projects/rocBLAS/en/latest/API_Reference_Guide.html#device-memory-allocation-functions>`_.

 This scheme has the disadvantage that automatic reallocation is synchronizing, and the user cannot control when this synchronization happens.